lazojs/flexo/readme.md

 well in applications where rendering nodes can be added at runtime on the client, e.g., an item is added to a collection that is driving a collection view.
-Synchronous rendering life cycles also make it impossible to work with rendering and template engines that are asynchronous, and make animating item views adds and removals from the DOM difficult.
+Synchronous rendering life cycles also make it impossible to work with rendering and template engines that are asynchronous, and make animating item view adds and removals from the DOM difficult.

 Flexo, solves this by providing a 100% asynchronous rendering life cycle with sensible defaults and the proper hook points that allow developers add their own implementations for